m0ose/asx/docs/README.md

 All workflow is npm run scripts.
 See package.json's scripts, or simply run `npm run` for a list.

-The repo has no "derived" files, i.e. won't run by just cloning.
+The repo has no "derived" files, other than gh-page, see below, i.e. won't run by just cloning.
 To complete the repo, use `npm install` which refreshes npm dependencies and does a clean build of the repo.

 ### Github Pages

 A [gh-pages branch](http://backspaces.github.io/asx/) is used for the site.
-It contains the complete master repo, including the derived files.
-A new page is made from master by:
+It contains the master repo, including the derived files.
+It uses [the docs/ simplification](https://help.github.com/articles/user-organization-and-project-pages/#project-pages) for gh-page creation.
+A new page is built each commit automatically.
-* npm run gh-pages

 This can be used to run example models and access documentation:
 * [http://backspaces.github.io/asx/models?diffuse](http://backspaces.github.io/asx/models?diffuse)